tpalzkill/function_ish/README.md

 Your job is to make all these JavaScript tests pass.

-- Open the `part1/assignment.js` file in your text editor.
+1. Open the `part1/assignment.js` file in your text editor.
-- Read the instructions on for each incorrect function.
+1. Read the instructions on for each incorrect function.
-- Write code to make each function pass the test.
+1. Write code to make each function pass the test.

-Using the provided links to learn about how to do so.
 After making a change:

-- Tab over to the browser with `Command` + `Tab`.
+1. Tab over to the browser with `Command` + `Tab`.
-- Refresh the browser with `Command` + `R`.
+1. Refresh the browser with `Command` + `R`.
-- Scroll to the first failing test in red.
+1. Scroll to the first failing test in red.
-- Use the information provided to help you figure out what's next.
+1. Use the information provided to help you figure out what's next.

 You'll tab-refreshing hundreds of times during this challenge.
 Check your work after every small change :)